abe-winter/abe-winter.github.io/_posts/2020-08-10-mesh-twitter.md

 Confession time:
 I joined twitter this March to get faster information about covid.
-And now, 5 months later, I 1000% agree with this author -- it takes a while to understand how to read any single author or community.
+And now, 5 months later, I 1000% agree with this newsletter -- it takes a while to understand how to read an account or community.

 And also that Twitter isn't vetted.
 Nobody claims that it is, but we all have experiences where we realize exactly what that means.